 The future of education could be remote, blended, or back to the way it was in the classroom.
 Regardless of the environment, for supplemental curriculum, schools will need to find ways to quickly interface with the vast repertoire of information that already exists on authority websites, in a way that engages students and provides educators with a useful assessment of learning.
 ChatterHigh is a specialist in motivating teens to explore post-secondary, career and labour market websites and curating their interests.
 Used in career development classes for years, COVID-19 resulted in pivots to become a platform to allow for rapid development of learning modules on any topic, using a unique ‘seek and find’ gamified activity, and to provide parents with a ‘home-version’ of their original activity to help teens uncertain about their options for life after high school.
 The pivots are not just expanding our application in K-12 (e.g. Florida Dept of Education recently approved the use of our site to deliver their mandatory five hours of mental health education), but now as an agile e-learning platform we have applications in higher education, government and corporate professional development.
 Lee Taal Founder & CEO at ChatterHigh

 We are witnessing the third wave of e-learning where personalization and scalability of education are the key points that ed-tech start-ups should focus on now.

 According to Crunchbase, there were over 4500 e-learning start-ups as of May 2020, including all sorts of online education, varying from simple language applications to course marketplaces.

-A decade ago, publishing video, pdf, and audio materials online were enough to be called an e-learning start-up.
+A decade ago, publishing video, PDF, and audio materials online was enough to be called an e-learning start-up.
 In 2020, with thousands of applications and course marketplaces competing, much more is required to stand out and out-compete other businesses in virtual education.

 How can technology help your e-learning business perform better?